Skip to main content

 Optimization

 Once we're happy with our clusters we can run the optimization.
-The engine will take into account all our presets regarding clustering, as well as other constrains and run the optimization.
+The engine will take into account all our presets regarding clustering, as well as other constraints, and run the optimization.

 It is important to note that this feature is available on both engines.